sofisofa/electricity-consumption/README.md

 4. Run the desired scripts or functions as explained in Usage instructions.

+5. Go to htpps://localhost:3000 to see your consumption data plotted in your Grafana dashboard.

 ### Usage
 Change to the local folder where you have cloned the repo and run the following instructions in terminal.

+* Build the Grafana docker image:
+    ```bash
+    make buildProdGrafana
+    ```

 * Initialize the PostgreSQL database (first time only):
     ```bash